 Walking is not just great exercise; it’s also an affordable and eco-friendly way to get from Point A to Point B. But walkers and joggers put themselves in danger each time they take off on foot, thanks to the close proximity of motor vehicles on the streets and highways of Doylestown.
-Pedestrian accidents happen swiftly and unexpectedly, and can yields serious consequences, up to and including death for the innocent pedestrian.
+Pedestrian Accidents happen swiftly and unexpectedly, and can yields serious consequences, up to and including Death for the innocent pedestrian.
 Even on designated walking paths, walkers are not immune from the fallout of poor maintenance and upkeep that poses a risk for falls and other accidents.
-If you are a pedestrian who has experienced an injury on foot, you need to contact our Doylestown pedestrian accident attorney right away to discuss your case and preserve your right to seek hold the responsible party accountable for your injuries.
+If you are a pedestrian who has experienced an injury on foot, you need to contact our Pedestrian Accident Attorney right away to discuss your case and preserve your right to seek hold the responsible party accountable for your injuries.

 Identifying Defendants in Pedestrian Accidents

 Oftentimes liability in a pedestrian accident is a straightforward matter; a car or other motor vehicle strikes a pedestrian and that person (and his/her insurer) are the obvious litigants in pending legal actions that result from the incident.
 In these cases, assigning 100 percent of the blame to the driver is even easier if the accident occurs at a legal, marked crosswalk.
 This is not always the case, though, since not all pedestrian accidents result from pedestrian-versus-car scenarios.
 In some instances, pedestrians are hurt in non-vehicular accidents, including tripping and falling over debris left carelessly in their path or due to broken, uneven pavement.
 In instances like these, the liable party may be the entity—sometimes a county or state government agency—who was responsible for maintaining the street on which the accident occurred.
 Rest assured, a seasoned attorney can identify the proper parties and hold them to task for any damages that you’ve incurred as a result of your accident.